arx-research/ers-docs/pages/overview/concepts/chip-resolution.md

     - chipId
 - Manufacturer Merkle Proof

-Storing all this information on-chain would be prohibitively expensive so we need to store it somewhere off-chain and be able to trust that we're getting the correct data to verify the chip is correctly enrolled.
+Storing all this information onchain for large enrollments of chips that may or may not ultimately be claimed would be prohibitively expensive.
+We initially store the merkle proof and leaf data offchain until the point at which we verify and then write this data onchain -- say during a claim process.

-## Fetching Off-Chain Data
+## Fetching Offchain Data
-In order to fetch off-chain data we use the [EIP-3668 standard](https://eips.ethereum.org/EIPS/eip-3668), also known as CCIP-read.
+In order to fetch offchain data we use the [EIP-3668 standard](https://eips.ethereum.org/EIPS/eip-3668), also known as CCIP-read.
 For a more general explainer of CCIP-read we encourage you to read the standard, but here we'll provide the series of steps as tailored to the ERS protocol:
 1. User requests chip resolution via a EIP-3668 enabled client, by passing in `chipId`
 2. Client takes `chipId` and passes to `resolveChipId` on the `ChipRegistry`
 3. Assuming chip hasn't been claimed, the `OffChainLookup` error is thrown returning an array of gateways to check for validation data, params to call the gateway with, and a callback function on the smart contract